celsiusnarhwal/3515.games/tinkering/secrets.md

 - A [Doppler](https://dashboard.doppler.com/register) account.
 The free tier is *way* more than sufficient.
 - A [new, empty, Doppler project](https://docs.doppler.com/docs/create-project) just for 3515.games.
 - Two configurations in your Doppler project — one named `dev` and one named `prd`.
-By default, 3515.games requires the active Doppler configuration to be named either `dev` or `prod` and will refuse to start if this isn't the case.
+By default, 3515.games requires the active Doppler configuration to be named either `dev` or `prd` and will refuse to start if this isn't the case.

 ## Referenced Secrets